 Olhos de Água

-After my relaxing day on Tuesday, I was back in explorer mode yesterday.
+After a relaxing day on Tuesday, I was back in explorer mode yesterday.

-This time I decided to head east of the resort towards Olhos de Água.
-Good old Google maps told me it was only a short walk away, and again, the weather was perfect for walking.
+I decided to head east of the resort towards Olhos de Água.
+Google maps told me it was only a short walk away.
+And yet again, the weather was perfect for a walk.

 Google maps certainly didn’t let me down.
 Twenty minutes after setting off, I arrived at the beach in Olhos de Água.
 Olhos is a small fishing town, the heart of which has been built around a small sandy cove.
-It’s a much quieter town than Albufeira, but lovely if you have a young family and aren’t looking for somewhere overly commercial.
+It’s much quieter than Albufeira.
+Perfect for young families or those looking for somewhere less commercial.

-Luckily, when I arrived in Olhos de Água, the tide was out, and I could see there was a clear stretch of beach from Olhos to Praia da Falesia.
+Luckily, when I arrived, the tide was out, and I could see there was a clear stretch of beach from Olhos to Praia da Falesia.

 Praia da Falesia